Harmek/HKCircularProgressView/README.md

 * outlineWidth: if 0 (by default), does nothing.
 If > 0 draws outlines for non-completed progress parts.
 * outlineColor: color of the outlines, set to _progressTintColor_ by default.
+* endPoint: specifies how the progress' end-points (start and end) will be drawn.
+Default is flat (_HKCircularProgressEndPointFlat_) but the project contains 2 other built-in end-points: _HKCircularProgressEndPointRound_ and _HKCircularProgressEndPointSpike_.
+The screenshot above shows all those 3 examples.
+You can create your own end-point by using the _HKCircularProgressEndPointDrawer_ protocol.